TatsuProject/Identity-Subnet/docs/running_on_mainnet.md

 ## Steps

-## 1. Install your subnet template
+## 1. Install Tatsu Identity subnet template

 **NOTE: Skip this step if** you already did this during local testing and development.